inventordave2/FileSearch/README.md

    With Windows' "DIR" command, this is not properly supported.

 e) The Windows command-box command "findstr" is also sh*t, and awkward to use. "find" is even sh*tter.
-   (Note, I'm still to implement the "search for a string inside files" feature.)
+   (Note, I'm still implementing the "search for a string inside files" feature.)

 NOTE: Currently improving.
 Tested with 32-bit gcc on Windows.
 Uses a win32 API data structure.
 Safe to use, as does not modify system at all, performs only read operations.
 Except when the option to also write out search results to a file is set.